Each extractor from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.

 Note: Quick introduction to extracting data from the Snowflake Database Server is also part of our tutorial.

-The first step is to configure database credentials using the Setup database credentials button:
+After you create a configuration, the first step is to configure database credentials using the Setup credentials first button:

 Fill in the credentials to the database.
 See section Server Specific Notes for description of non-standard fields.
 After testing the credentials, Save them: